Ralith/openxrs/README.md

   implementation at run time.
 This allows for cases where a built-in Khronos loader, normally responsible for that task, cannot be used.
 - `linked` enables access to an OpenXR implementation linked in by the application.
-This is useful when the target environment guarantees the presence of an OpenXR implementation at a specific location, making the loader redundant.
+As opposed to `static`, this is useful when the target environment guarantees the presence of an OpenXR implementation or loader at a specific location, making a built-in loader redundant.
 - `nalgebra` exposes `Into` and `From` impls for converting to and from nalgebra types where appropriate.